josephchenhk/qtrader/README.md

 ```

-## How to record anything I want
+## Record Variables

-QTrader provides a module named `BarEventEngineRecorder` to record variables during backtesting and/or trading.
-By
+QTrader provides a module named `BarEventEngineRecorder` to record variables
-default, it saves `datetime`, `portfolio_value` and `action` at every time step.
+during backtesting and/or trading.
+By default it saves `datetime`,
+`portfolio_value` and `action` at every time step.

-If you want to record additional variables (let's say it is called `var`), you need to write a method called `get_var`
+If you want to record additional variables (let's say it is called `var`), you
-in your strategy:
+need to write a method called `get_var` in your strategy:

 ```python
 from qtrader.core.strategy import BaseStrategy